gravitational/gravity/docs/6.x/overview.md

 The image manifest works in conjunction with [Helm charts](https://helm.sh/) and Kubernetes resources like jobs and configuration maps.
-These tools provide the high degree of flexibility for specifying how applications are installed, updated and configured.
+These tools provide a high degree of flexibility for specifying how applications are installed, updated and configured.

 To create a Cluster Image you have to:

-1. Place the required Kubernetes resources, Helm charts and the cluster manifest in the same directory.
+1. Place the required Kubernetes resources, Helm charts and the Cluster Image Manifest in the same directory.
 2. Execute the `tele build` command to create the Cluster Image:

 ```bsh